brycewray/eleventy_solo/src/posts/2018/10/web-typography-part-2.md

 featured_image_caption: "Image: Pixabay" # quotation marks to allow colon
 ---

-In [Part 1](/posts/2018/10/web-typography-part-1/) of this two-part series, I posited that body text on Web sites should, y’know, be _readable_.
+In [Part 1](/posts/2018/10/web-typography-part-1/) of this two-part series, I posited that body text on websites should, y’know, be _readable_.
 O&nbsp;M&nbsp;G. Here, in the conclusion, I’ll explain the typographical choices on _this_ site.

 ----